mjackdk/AmbientCO2/README.md

 # CozirAmbient
-Arduino library for CozIR Ambient CO2 sensor
+An Arduino library for the CozIR Ambient CO2 sensor

+The CozIR Ambient family of sensors all provide CO2 measurements, at different ranges.
+Some are able to measure temperature and relative humidity as well.

+This library is developed using a **CozIR Ambient 0-5000 ppm CO2 (only)** sensor and an **Arduino Uno R3** board.

 # Installation
 1. Download library [zip file](https://github.com/mjackdk/CozirAmbient/archive/master.zip)
    from GitHub, and extract it
 2. Rename resulting folder from "CozirAmbient-master" to "CozirAmbient"
 3. Move folder "CozirAmbient" into your Arduino IDE [libraries folder](https://www.arduino.cc/en/Guide/Libraries)
 4. Restart Arduino IDE, if running

 # Usage
+1. Examples are available under File -> Examples -> CozirAmbient in Arduino IDE
+2. Change Rx and Tx pins in the sketch to match your setup
+3. Connect 3.3V, GND, Rx and Tx between board and sensor
+4. Upload sketch
+5. Open Serial Monitor

 # Documentation
 * [Product page](https://www.co2meter.com/collections/0-1-co2/products/cozir-ambient-5000-ppm-co2-sensor)